Hridrita/english_janala/README.md

 ### 5. Handling Invalid Data

 - [ ] avoid displaying falsy values like `undefined` or `null`
-- [ ] display relevant words if no data is found
+- [ ] displayed relevant words if no data is found

 ### 6. Loading Spinner

-- [ ] Create a loading spinner that will be display when vocabulary is loading from API
+- [ ] Created a loading spinner that will be display when vocabulary is loading from API

-### 7. Implement Search Functionality

-- [ ] Take a input Box.
-- [ ] on Changing value It will Search word and show in the UI.
-- [ ] If anyone Do search reset active button

-### 8. Save Word Feature

-- [ ] in the UI of Card add a button `Heart icon`
-- [ ] on Clicking it.
-Store the Word in the Saved Box
-- [ ] Show Saved words in a Different Section.

-### 9. Speak your Vocabularies

-- [ ] Create functionality for voice pronunciation of vocabulary words
-- [ ] Use below function and implement on clicking sound icon

 ```js
 function pronounceWord(word) {